-The user has the ability to set the voltage within the range of 0.0 V to 300.0 V in all three units.
-When the Volt button is pressed, the button will illuminate.
+The user has the ability to set the voltage within the range of 0.0 V to 300.0 V. When the

+Volt button is pressed, the button will illuminate.
 This puts the instrument into voltage set mode.
 There are three ways to set the output voltage through the front panel.